Racer159/projects/README.md

 # RAM® Mount Badge Holder
 Below are instructions for creating a badge holder to RAM® mount adapter for use on motorcycles or other applications where you want to have a standard ID-1/CR80 card mounted via a RAM® mount.
 This could be used with a Military Common Access Card (CAC), Credit Card, Employee Badge or other card in any situation you need fast access to the card (such as going through a gated, or access controlled area in a vehicle).
 Feel free to modify, redistribute, or sell these instructions as you see fit as these instructions are released under a Creative Commons Zero (CC0) license.

-> ℹ️ **Note:** RAM®, Identity Stronghold®, CORDURA®, 3M™ and RockyWoods® were not consulted with for the creation of this adapter and retain all of their copyrights and trademarks.
+> ℹ️ **INFO:**  RAM®, Identity Stronghold®, CORDURA®, 3M™ and RockyWoods® were not consulted with for the creation of this adapter and retain all of their copyrights and trademarks.

 ![Side-by-side-picture of the RAM® ID card holder closed and open on a Honda Grom](images/on-bike.jpg)